 Who?
 What?
 PCC To agree the planning timetable with the CC.
 To obtain the views of the local community on the proposed expenditure (including capital expenditure) ahead of the financial year to which the proposed expenditure relates.
 To present the proposed budget and precept recommendations to the Police and Crime Panel and respond to their views and comments.
-CFO To determine the format of the revenue budget to be presented to the PCC in consultation with the DoF.
+CFO • To determine the format of the revenue budget to be presented to the PCC in consultation with the DoF.
 The format is to comply with all legal requirements and with latest guidance issued by CIPFA.

-To obtain timely and accurate information from billing authorities on the council tax base and the latest surplus/deficit position on collection funds to inform budget deliberations.
+r To obtain timely and accurate information from billing authorities on the council tax base and the latest surplus/deficit position on collection funds to inform budget deliberations.
 To advise the PCC on appropriations from/to and/or the appropriate level of general balances, earmarked reserves or provisions to be held.
 To submit a report to the PCC on (1) the robustness of the estimates and the adequacy of reserves and (2) the suite of prudential indicators for the next three years, arising from the Prudential Code for Capital Finance in Local Authorities.
 These indicators shall be consistent with the Annual Revenue Budget and Capital Programme approved by the PCC.
 Upon approval of the annual budget, to submit the council tax requirement return to Central Government and precept requests to appropriate bodies in accordance with the legal requirement.
 To produce and issue information required by the billing authorities to explain how the precept will be used to pay for the cost of policing, in accordance with statutory requirements.
-CC & DoF To prepare detailed budget estimates for the forthcoming financial year in accordance with the timetable agreed with the CFO.
+CC & DoF To prepare detailed budget estimates for the forthcoming To prepare detailed budget estimates for the forthcoming financial year in accordance with the timetable agreed with the CFO.
 To submit estimates in the agreed format to the PCC for approval.
-To identify all new major revenue projects (a major revenue project shall be defined as one in excess of the value shown in Section 12).
+To identify all new major revenue projects (a major revenue project about the defined as one in evenue of the value about in project shall be defined as one in excess of the value shown in Section 12).